ByteZ1337/ParticleLib/README.md

 ### Texture Particles

 If a particle has the PropertyType "Requires Block" or "Requires Item" a texture of either a block or item can be defined.
-This texture is set with an implementation of the ParticleTexture class.
+This texture can be set with an implementation of the ParticleTexture class.

 <b>Block Example:</b>
 ```java